 Is there a more beloved party food than a platter of freshly deviled eggs?
 The humble and classy appetizer gets sassed up when plunged into a jar of beets, vinegar, brown sugar and pink pepper corns.
 This unique twist will turn heads and delight tummies!

-As a kid, I feared the hard boiled egg — the rubbery, lifeless white and mealy, too–rich yolk turned me off and I eschewed the ubiquitous plate of party deviled eggs in search of finer snack foods, namely cheese doodles if super lucky, but I'd settle for crackers of any sort.
-Then I'd sit on the couch and eat my way through a small stack, systematically whittling down my cracker by nibbling its circumference, enjoying the salty crumbles over a 15 minute period, washing down my forbidden processed glory with a glass of lemonade.
+As a kid, I feared the hard boiled egg — the rubbery, lifeless white and mealy, too–rich yolk turned me off.
+I eschewed the ubiquitous plate of party deviled eggs in search of finer snack foods, namely cheese doodles if super lucky, but I'd settle for crackers of any sort.
+Then I'd sit on the couch and eat my way through a small stack, systematically whittling down my cracker by nibbling its circumference, enjoying the salty crumbles over a 15-minute period, washing down my forbidden processed glory with a glass of lemonade.

 About twenty five years later, I dared try a deviled egg — what a delight I'd been missing!
 Gone was the chalky, fatty taste and hello to a piquant blend of mustard, onions and pickle.
 It was party time with me and the eggs and it was on!